List of G.I. Joe: A Real American Hero characters: Low-Light

-Lt.
-Falcon

 Mace

 Mace is the G.I.
 Joe Team's undercover operative.
 His real name is Thomas S. Bowman, and he was first released as an action figure in 1993.
 Mace was born in Denver, Colorado.

 His primary military specialty is undercover surveillance.
 His secondary military specialty is intelligence.
 Mace has spent years undercover, working against Cobra and other criminal factions.
 He feeds information to fellow "Battle Corps" members, who then make the resulting raids and arrests.

 Mainframe

 Major Altitude

 Major Altitude is the G.I.
 Joe Team's Battle Copter pilot.
 His real name is Robert D. Owens, and he was born in Rumford, Rhode Island.
 Major Altitude was first released as an action figure in 1991, as part of the Battle Copters line.
 He came exclusively with the "Battle Copter" vehicle.
 He was released again in 1993, as part of a mail-in special called "Terrifying Lasers of Destruction".
 He was packaged with a Cobra agent, another helicopter pilot, called Interrogator.

 At the age of eleven he decides he will eventually join the G.I.
 Joe team; he decides to focus on its Flight School branch.
 Eight years later, he finishes Aviator School and Flight Warrant Officer School.
 He is recruited right into the Joe team.
 The "Major" does not reflect his rank, it is part of his code-name.
 He is noted as one of the most skilled pilots in the world.

 Major Altitude appeared in the DiC G.I.
 Joe animated series.